discordhttps/create-discord-https/templates/vercel-ts/README.md

 ## Discord.https

-Vercel’s serverless functions must be placed inside the `api` directory.
+Vercel’s serverless functions must be placed inside the api directory, anything outside this directory will be served as a public asset.

 By default, the URL is: `<vercel_url>/api/interactions`